haonan-yuan/DGIB/README.md

 - `PyTorch == 1.9.1`
 - `PyTorch-Geometric == 2.0.1`

-To install the comlete requiring packages, using following command at root directory of the repository:
+To install the complete requiring packages, use following command at the root directory of the repository:

 ```setup
 pip install -r requirements.txt